Pascal-So/aris-groundstation/README.md

 NodeJS server accepting requests for flight data on port 8080, fetching that data from InfluxDB, and returning it to the browser.

 ### visualization
 VueJS app visualizing the flight data with ThreeJS and ChartJS.
-The app can be run standalone with `npm run dev` in the `visualization` directory.
+The app can be run standalone with `npm run dev` in the `visualization` directory (port 8081).
 To run the app with docker-compose, the image has to be rebuilt after every code change, which takes a while.
 The compiled app is then served with Apache.

 ![user interface](ArisUI.png)